onvif/media-signing-framework/examples/apps/validator/README.md

 - [gStreamer](https://gstreamer.freedesktop.org/documentation/installing/index.html?gi-language=c)

 ## Description
-The application process NAL by NAL and validates the authenticity continuously.
-The result is written on screen and in addition, a summary is written to the file *validation_results.txt*.
+The application processes NAL by NAL.
+A summary is written to the file *validation_results.txt*.
+The application implements both continuous validation, as well as batch validation.
+When running continuous validation (default) the validation results are printed on the screen for every SEI received.
+When running in batch mode (option `-b`) a final authenticity report is analyzed after processing all NAL Units.

 It is implemented as a GstAppSink that process every NAL and validates the authenticity on-the-fly.